The Best Washington DC Auto Insurance Company

 On the subject of price, Progressive offers myriad discounts, including easy-to-obtain ones.
 For example, just by starting an online quote, you receive a discount.
 You’ll also earn a discount by signing documents online and utilizing Snapshot, a usage-based program that tracks and rewards you for safe driving habits.

 Many insurers offer these discounts, and often with greater savings.
-For example, Geico and State Farm offer a 25 percent and 20 percent multi-car discount, respectively, compared to Progressive’s 10 percent.
+For example, State Farm offers a 20 percent multi-car discount, respectively, compared to Progressive’s 10 percent.

 What makes Progressive notable is its lenient qualifications.
 For example, clients receive a discount for owning a home, condo or mobile home, even if Progressive doesn’t insure it.
 Similarly, Progressive’s multi-car discounts apply to anyone you live with, including roommates and domestic partners — not just family members.